Why Generative Engine Optimisation Matters More for Ecommerce Than Traditional SEO Teams Want to Admit

 The search page is no longer the only place discovery happens

 Traditional SEO teams were trained to win the page, then win the click, then win the sale.
-That logic still matters, but it is no longer the whole job.
-Generative systems care less about polished copy and more about clarity, structure, and entity-level authority, meaning they need to know exactly what a brand sells, how it differs, and where it fits in the category.
-Think of it like being stocked in a store versus being described by the store manager to a shopper.
-The old goal was <a href="https://heysprite.com/blog/how-to-grow-wordpress-organic-traffic-with-ai”>traffic.
-The new goal is being cited, summarized, and selected inside the answer itself.
-That is a much harder prize, and for ecommerce, a much bigger one.
+That logic still matters, but it no longer covers the full job.
+Generative systems care less about polished copy and more about clarity, structure, and entity-level authority, so they need to know exactly what a brand sells, how it differs, and where it fits in the category.

 Why ecommerce search behavior is different from content publishing